-Read our guide to the best gourmet Christmas holidays for 2018.
+Read our guide to the best gourmet Christmas holidays for 2020.
 If you’re looking for a Christmas getaway for foodies, we’ve found the best breaks, from Scottish castles to country pubs in Oxfordshire.
-Whether you fancy a relaxed Christmas dinner, afternoon tea or Boxing Day buffets, we’ve found something to cater for everyone.
+Whether you fancy a relaxed Christmas dinner, afternoon tea or Boxing Day buffets, we’ve found something to cater for everyone during these strange times.

 In a sleepy village in rural Oxfordshire Justin and Charlie Salisbury, the duo behind quirky Artist Residence hotel group, have restored a 16th century Cotswold-stone farmhouse and opened it as their fourth property, Mr Hanbury’s Masons Arms.